LuissMontoya/Spring-Batch-initial/README.md

-bulk upload (csv) using in memory db with spring batch
+bulk upload (csv) using Oracle db with spring batch